horga83/shellChatGPT/man/chatgpt.sh.1.md

 :     Pretty print last history session to stdout.

-      With `-cC`, or `-rR`, prints with the specified restart and start sequences.
+      With `-ccC`, or `-rR`, prints with the specified restart and start sequences.

 **-j**